NickWoodall/HelixGen/readMe.txt

 #move the output to the upper data directory to Clustering/data/ (refData.npz and refData_scaler.gz)

-You will need to make a new environment to support pytorch that supports pyrosetta (ubuntu required for pyrosetta) training the network does not require pyrosetta
+You will need to make a new environment to support pytorch that supports pyrosetta (linux required for pyrosetta) training the network does not require pyrosetta
 Activate this environment and move to the GraphGenDirectory

 3. Train the GraphGen Network